Develop

 • Failure_SpaceNetworkRequestFailed: Network operation failed.

-Migrating from Legacy Spatial Anchors
+Migrating from legacy Spatial Anchors

 The API for Spatial Anchors changed to an improved version in Oculus SDK v43.
 Any legacy versions of Spatial Anchors in existing projects need to be migrated to this current version.